philip-r-butler/LateRooms_InterviewKata_Checkout/README.md

 # SOLUTION
 ## Design decisions
 * Example code suggests using Java or C#.
-However, the language to be used is not prescribed.
 * I decided to use Javascript instead of Java or C# because I have a pre-configured development environment for this language.
 * For Javascript work I use the JetBrains WebStorm IDE.
 I used version 2017.1.